Article Image

 Bullish Divergence RSI

-There is a bullish divergence if the price chart still shows lower bottoms while the opposite occurs in the RSI chart line.
+A bullish divergence occurs if the price chart still shows lower bottoms while the opposite occurs in the RSI chart line.
 This is a sign that the strength and momentum of the falling price movement is decreasing - at least temporarily - and thus increasing the likelihood of an interim price upturn.

 Bearish RSI Divergence